Lowe’s Wong Junior School ace football tests at Midlands regional finals and Newark and District finals

 In the semi-finals they faced Kirk Ella, of Humberside, and a penalty shoot-out was needed to decided the winner.

-However, the Southwell school’s goalkeeper saved three of four penalties in spectacular fashion to send his side through.
+However, the Southwell school’s goalkeeper, Charlie Richens, 11, saved four of four penalties in spectacular fashion to send his side through.

 The final was much more straight forward, and Lowe’s Wong ran out 5-0 winners against Battling Brook, of Leicestershire.